gura-doc/gura-doc.github.io/document/library-reference/chapter-44.md

 Returns the time duration in second since the system has started.
 </p>
 <p>
-If <code>block</code> is specified, it would calculate how much time has been spent during evaluating the block.
+If <code class="highlighter-rouge">block</code> is specified, it would calculate how much time has been spent during evaluating the block.
 </p>
 <p>
 <div><strong style="text-decoration:underline">os.exec</strong></div>